Fair Transitions

 In addressing the twin urgency of climate transition and development, a stark financial reality emerges immense funding is required for both of these urgencies, yet fiscal resources remain constrained.
 Countries face a dilemma, balancing environmental sustainability against poverty alleviation, without the luxury of choice.
 Development banks have expanded their portfolios in response, yet the scale of investment does not fill the vast funding gap.
 More capital is essential, as is targeted, efficient allocation.

 The focus must be on a strategic approach where every dollar is directed towards interventions yielding the most transformative impact, thereby advancing a sustainable and just global framework.
-Through a high-level panel, the Spring Meeting will discuss ways of solving the joint climate transition and development conundrum through enhanced North-South cooperation.
+Through a high-level panel, the Spring Meeting discussed ways of solving the joint climate transition and development conundrum through enhanced North-South cooperation.

 With the acceleration of the green transition towards net-zero, demand for minerals essential to the manufacturing of technologies such as wind mills, solar panels and electric batteries is projected to steeply increase.
 Current estimates indicate that the increase would have to reach four-fold to reach the Paris Agreement’s target of limiting the planet’s temperature to 2°C. This rise in demand could represent an economic opportunity for producing countries, with prospects for increased income and employment.
 However, current geopolitical tensions and mistrust are preventing us from addressing the urgent economic, financial, social and environmental challenges associated with the extraction, use and reuse of transition minerals.